 Unit clarification (UC) and unit amendment (AC) petitions are filed to resolve disputes over unit composition.
 An employer's reorganization of its employees' duties or adding or eliminating positions can raise a question of the appropriate bargaining unit for the positions.
-Representation cannot be at issue in a unit clarification petition, and unit issues that arise in the process of handling a representation petition are not counted here.
+The question of representation cannot be at issue in a unit clarification petition, and unit issues that arise in the process of handling a certification of representation petition are not counted here.
 Staff will conduct an investigation to determine whether these, or any other issues are present, and then issue findings.
-In 2024 one unit clarification petition was filed, and one was closed.
-The one closed petition had findings issued and was dismissed.
+In 2025, there were no unit clarification petitions filed.
+One UC petition was closed in 2025.
+Staff investigated that matter and issued findings.

-Unit amendment petitions are filed to change the unit's name, affiliation, site, or location.
-There were no unit amendment petitions filed in 2024, and none closed in 2024.
+Unit amendment petitions are filed to change a unit's name, affiliation, site, or location.
+There were two unit amendment petitions filed in 2025 and two closed in 2025.